 \subsection{Minibus Rider Demand Function}

-This section specifies the class $\mathcal{L}$ of admissible rider demand functions $\LLambda^M(\cdot)$ that we focus on in this work.
-Specifically, we consider rider demand functions arising endogenously from equilibrium rider behavior, for each level of driver supply, under an adaptation of Vickrey’s bottleneck model of peak-period congestion~\citep{vickrey1969congestion,GONZALES20121519}, in which rider costs reflect queuing delays, a central feature of informal transit systems during morning or evening peak periods.
-While we focus on this class of rider demand functions, our formulation is sufficiently general as it subsumes an important special case of capacity-constrained demand, which is closely related to formulations commonly studied in adjacent domains such as ride-sharing, where rider queuing delays are abstracted away~\citep{bimpikis2019spatial}, and central to several of our theoretical and algorithmic results (see Propositions~\ref{prop:tightness-poa-profit}, \ref{prop:tightness-poa-demand}, and Section~\ref{sec:stackelberg-routing}).
-That said, extending our analysis to alternate demand function classes arising from different modeling choices of rider costs and queuing behavior is an important direction for future work.
+This section specifies the class $\mathcal{L}$ of admissible demand functions $\LLambda^M(\cdot)$ studied in this work.
+We consider demand functions arising endogenously from equilibrium rider behavior, for each level of driver supply, under an adaptation of Vickrey’s bottleneck model of peak-period congestion, in which rider costs reflect queuing delays, a central feature of informal transit during morning or evening peaks.
+While we focus on this class of demand functions, our formulation is sufficiently general as it subsumes an important special case of capacity-constrained demand, closely related to formulations commonly studied in adjacent domains such as ride-sharing, where rider queuing delays are abstracted away~\citep{bimpikis2019spatial}, and central to our results (see Propositions~\ref{prop:tightness-poa-profit}, \ref{prop:tightness-poa-demand}, and Theorem~\ref{thm:fare-opt-profit-poa}).
+That said, extending our analysis to alternate demand classes arising from different modeling choices of rider costs and queuing behavior is an important direction for future work.